MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/custom-help-toolkit.md

 ## Custom Help

-Depending on your solution, you are expected to deploy Help to a website that can be accessed by users of your solution.
+Depending on your solution, you are expected to deploy Help to a website that can be accessed by users of your solution to supplement or replace Microsoft's content.
 For more information, see [User Assistance Model](../user-assistance.md) and [Configuring the Help Experience](../deployment/configure-help.md).
-The toolkit is especially useful if you customize Microsoft's content the same way that you customize Microsoft's code, and if you deploy a customer-specific solution that is based on Microsoft's base application. [!INCLUDE [ua-toolkit-online](../includes/ua-toolkit-online.md)]
+The toolkit is especially useful if you deploy a customer-specific solution that is based on Microsoft's base application. [!INCLUDE [ua-toolkit-online](../includes/ua-toolkit-online.md)]

+> [!TIP]
+> Microsoft's content in the various GitHub repos is optimized for the learn.microsoft.com site and the tools that are used for this site.
+We encourage you to supplement our content with solution-specific content as opposed to attempting to customize our content to fit your needs.
+But we acknowledge that there are situations when customizations are required, and the toolkit's tools can help you achieve that.

 ## See also